Josef Zemp

-Josef Zemp (2 September 1834, in Entlebuch – 8 December 1908) was a Swiss politician and member of the Swiss Federal Council (1891–1908).
+Josef Zemp (2 September 1834 – 8 December 1908) was a Swiss politician and member of the Swiss Federal Council (1891–1908).

 On 17 December 1891, he was the first member of a conservative party to be elected to the Federal Council of Switzerland.
-He was affiliated to the Christian Democratic People's Party of Switzerland.
+He was affiliated with the Christian Democratic People's Party of Switzerland.
 He left office on 17 June 1908, only a few months prior to his death.

 During his time in office he held the following departments: